What’s The Best Way To Learn To Code?

 Just be aware that you might not have the same support system as the other learning options.

 It's extremely common that most people actually start their learning journey with this route.
 And why not...
-It's free!
-So you have nothing to lose except maybe some of your own time.
+It's free, so you have nothing to lose except maybe some of your own time.

 But it's almost equally as common that the people taking this route are also the most likely to end up in tutorial hell.
-Once that happens, they typically make 1 of 2 decisions.

 Cost.
 How much does it cost to become a self-taught programmer?

-As a rough benchmark, I would say anywhere between $0-$1,000.
-Realistically, you can spend as much or as little as you want to.
-You can definitely learn entirely using free resources or you can buy some books or online courses for around $20-$300.
+Realistically, you can spend as much or as little as you want to, and you can definitely learn entirely using free resources.
+However, you usually end up either buying some books or online courses for around $20-$300.

-Udemy is a very common option for these low cost courses.
-But it's definitely a wild wild west (1,000s of instructors...
+Udemy is a very common option for these low cost courses, but it's definitely a wild wild west (1,000s of instructors...
 100,000s of courses...) so make sure to do extensive research to make sure the instructor is legit and the course is actually up-to-date.

 Cost for basic courses to learn to code